 This message displays if there is a problem with the brake system.
-The brake system warning light and the antilock brake system (ABS) warning light may also display on the instrument panel cluster.
-See Brake System Warning Light on page 5-22 and Antilock Brake System (ABS) Warning Light on page 5-23 for more information.
-Stop as soon as possible and turn off the vehicle.
-Restart the vehicle and check for the message on the DIC display.
+The brake system warning light and the antilock brake system (ABS) warning light may also display on the instrument cluster.
+See Brake System Warning Light on page 5-21 and Antilock Brake System (ABS) Warning Light on page 5-23.
+Stop as soon as possible and turn off the vehicle Restart the vehicle and check for the message on the DIC display.
 If the message displays immediately or again after you begin driving, the brake system needs service.
 See your dealer as soon as possible.
-See Antilock Brake System (ABS) on page 9-33 for more information
+See Antilock Brake System (ABS) on page 9-32.